 Keyboard Controlled Human Movement in 3DEXCITE

-In 3DEXCITE Creative Experience application, we can make a human character move along a predefined path when a key on the keyboard is pressed.
-This involves setting up motion behavior, scripting an event, and configuring a scenario in Storytelling.
-This guide will walk you through keyboard-controlled human movement in 3DEXCITE, allowing precise control over your actor’s movement.
+In the 3DEXCITE Creative Experience application, you can make a human character move along a predefined path when a key on the keyboard is pressed.
+To accomplish this, we start by setting up motion behavior, then proceed to scripting an event, and finally configure a scenario in Storytelling.
+In this guide, we will walk you through the process of enabling keyboard-controlled human movement in 3DEXCITE, allowing precise control over your actor’s movements.

 Let’s go through the process step by step!

-This will allow the human to move along a path in response to our scripted event.
+As a result, the human will be able to move along a path in response to our scripted event.

-Next, we define the path that the human will follow.
+Before we move on to scripting the movement, let’s first define the path the human will follow.

 This path will serve as the movement guide when the script is triggered.